philippinespire/2022_PIRE_omics_workshop/erykamolino/student_README.md

 ## Step 5.
 Identify Best Assembly

 What is the best assembly?
-Note here.
-Include the assembly and the corresponding library.

-Note additional remarks if necessary
+Library B Scaffolds.
+All library scaffolds would also work too.

 ## Step 6.
 Assemble Contaminated Data From the Best Library